 Have you ever found yourself going to a website on your mobile device to do a little research on a product, purchase something, or try to schedule an appointment, only to find that you can't do what you wanted from your phone?
 I know I have, and I know for a fact that every single time I left the site without doing anything further.

-And honestly, every time I have had this happen I immediately discredited the company and labeled them as "behind the times" in my mind.
+And honestly, every time I have had this happen I immediately discredited the company and mentally labeled them as "behind the times".
 Why would I get a product from someone who obviously isn't on top of things?
 Now this may not be everyone's line of thought, but it is certainly mine, and I can't be the ONLY person thinking this way.

 But you don't need to take my opinion.
 Here are some facts: